YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 | RELU					|												|
 | Softmax				| probabilities of 43 traffic signs             |

+The first 3 convolutional layers consist of 32, 64, 128 (respectively) 5x5 filters, followed by 2x2 max pooling.
+The output of the third convolutional layer is flatten and fed to 3 fully connected layers, which are composed of 256, 128, 43 neurons, respectively.
+In addition, dropout is applied to the output of the 2 hidden layers.

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.